-You will also need to include a letter from the Sponsor (City) with your application that confirms that City is willing to accept the responsibility of the study.
-This letter should be written by the authorised signatory, unless that person is the same as the Principle Investigator.
+You will need to include a letter from the Sponsor (City) with your application that confirms that City is willing to accept the responsibility of the study.
+This provisional indemnity letter will be generated automatically and emailed to the applicant after the project has been registered on Research Ethics Online.

 There may be some local variations on the processes outlined above.
 Please contact your local REC for further information.

 If the study will recruit patients and/or relatives or carers through the NHS, or access their medical records or personal details, approval from the Health Research Authority (HRA) will be required.
 Guidance on how to make an application can be found online, the application form here, and information about the HRA assessment here.

 You can use the HRA decision tool to establish if you require HRA REC approval.

 If the research study involves participants (16 years old & over) who fall under the Mental Capacity Act (2005) who are unable to give informed consent, for example, but not limited to, people who may have a degree of learning disability or mental health problems, which means that they are unable to make an informed decision on their own behalf; then an application to an authorised HRA committee must be made, regardless of whether or not they are NHS patients.

 If the project is with Prisons or Probation Trusts an application to Her Majesty's Prison and Probation Service will be required.
 Please refer to HMPPS website for more information.

 Note that the NOMS approval process extends to research in Community Rehabilitation Companies (CRCs) and their subcontractors, Young Offenders’ Institutions (YOIs), but excludes research in Secure Training Centres, Secure Children’s Homes or with Youth Offending Teams – applications to conduct research in these areas should be directed to the Youth Justice Board.